Pipeline protesters deliver high-flying stunt during Vikings NFL game

-Two people protesting the Dakota Access Pipeline delivered a high-flying stunt and a message — "Divest" — during the Minnesota Vikings' game against the Chicago Bears on Sunday.
+Two people protesting the Dakota Access Pipeline were arrested after delivering a high-flying stunt and a message — "Divest" — during the Minnesota Vikings' game against the Chicago Bears on Sunday.

-The incident began about 12:30 p.m.
-(1:30 p.m.
-ET), about a half-hour after kickoff of the game at U.S. Bank Stadium, a Minneapolis police spokeswoman told NBC News.
+The incident began at 12:47 p.m.
+(1:47 p.m.
+ET), when authorities spotted two people near the roof of U.S. Bank Stadium in Minneapolis, police said in a statement.

-The protesters, who were not immediately identified, climbed the rafters and unfurled a massive white banner that said "Divest #NoDAPL," a reference to the movement against the $3.8 billion pipeline, NBC station KARE reported.
+The two men, identified as Karl Mayo, 32, and Sen Holiday, 26, according to the statement, were near the stadium's roof when they unfurled a massive white banner that said "Divest #NoDAPL," a reference to the movement against the $3.8 billion pipeline.
+(A statement obtained by NBC station KARE, which quotes the protesters, identifies Mayo as Karl Zimmerman.)

 At the top of the banner was the logo of U.S. Bank, which won a 20-year naming-rights deal on the facility last year, the Pioneer Press newspaper of St. Paul reported.